 path to the log file; if omitted, InGrid prints to

-the standard error stream (stderr
+the standard error stream (stderr) by default

-logging level, one of none
+logging level, one of none,

-Remember that specifying log-level
+Remember that specifying log-level option

-negatively affects on performance.
+to all negatively affects on performance.

-It is recommended to use log-level
+It is recommended to use log-level option set

-to errors
+to errors,

 unless for troubleshooting purposes.